DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_the_dynamo_ui.md

 3. Number Format

 ###2.3.5.
 Help
 If you're stuck, check out the **Help** Menu.
 Here you can find the sample files that come with your installation as well as access one of the Dynamo reference websites through your internet browser.
-If you need to check the version of Dynamo installed and whether it is up to date through the **About** option.
+If you need to, check the version of Dynamo installed and whether it is up to date through the **About** option.

 ![show menu](images/2-2/09-Help.png)